 The Brooder Bottle comes with a holder so you can suspend it in your brooder or coop.
 (Yes, that's a bicycle water bottle cage — it works perfectly!)
 We include two 3/4" screws for mounting and a small hardwood backing plate, predrilled to receive the screws.
 This is for mounting onto a wire cage or cardboard or plastic surface.

-The bucket waterers come with a pair of your choice of hooks.
+The bucket waterers each come with two pairs of hooks, so you can hang them anywhere.
 Ceiling hooks attach beneath a structure, screwing directly into the wood.
 Wall-mount hooks attach to the face of a wall and come with four 3/4" screws for attaching.

 » Changing base.
 Bucket waterers only.